February For The Fans on Capital Network, February 2025 – Specific Rules

 Listen to this article

 1. The February For The Fans Promotion (‘Promotion’) is organised by Global (as defined in the General Terms and Conditions).
-The Promotion will run from Saturday 1st February 2025 to Sunday 2nd February 2025 on The Capital Network.
+The Promotion will run on Monday 3rd February 2025 on The Capital Network.
 Global is the Promoter.
 The ‘Prize Provider’ is AEG or Ticketmaster, depending on the prize.

 2. IMPORTANT: The Promotion is subject to these Specific Rules and the General Terms and Conditions which are available here (together[KG1] , the ‘Promotion Terms and Conditions’).
 Entry into the Promotion constitutes acceptance of these Specific Rules and the General Terms and Conditions.